Snapchat logo

 Learn more about the benefits and risks associated with how people use image sharing and chat services like Snapchat.

-Snapchat is used for: content sharing, location sharing, messaging/online chat, online relationships, photo/video sharing, screen capture, voice chat and video calling.
+Snapchat is used for: location sharing, messaging/online chat, online relationships, photo/video sharing, screen capture, voice chat and video calling.

 How can you report online abuse, ask for content to be removed or block someone?